Crossroads Community Center

 September 2021 Set-up for a wedding reception

 The mill sitting at a higher elevation than the storage barn allowed cider to be piped across Farrell Road to large wooden vats in the barn.
-After settling, cooling and aging, the cider was put in wood barrels and carted to the depot at Delhi.
+After settling, cooling and aging, the cider was put into wood barrels and carted to the train depot at Delhi.
 From here, cider, wine and vinegar were shipped by rail to various parts of the country.

 Cider Barn with lean-to addition Pre-1867

 In September 1888, a notice in the Dexter Leader observed that Mr. Williams went to the Michigan State fair with his wine and cider filter.
 John Williams had many recipes for making different kinds of cider–he was the author of most of them.
 Many times he was offered large sums of money for his recipes, but he would not sell any of them.
 He said he made “men’s cider, women’s cider and cider for small boys.
 Some of his brands of cider were almost like champagne.
 (J. B. Parker & O. O. Williams, 2008.
 The Third Marked Tree: Paths through the Wilderness–John Williams of Webster Township and His Descendants.
 Smith Falls, ON, Canada: Performance Printing.)
+Mr. Williams ran his cider operation from 1867 until around 1917—both the mill and the storage barn were no longer in use by 1918.
+The mill was razed in 1939.

 Because non-bible-based activity in the church was considered blasphemous, the Webster community needed a meeting place other than the church for secular activity.
 However, an organization other than the township government needed to take ownership and attend to the conversion and long-term care of such a facility.
 Furthermore, the only organization in the township that could provide such oversight was the Webster Congregational Church.

 Ralph and Nellie Williams were willing to donate their unused cider storage barn for conversion to a community meeting house.
 So, the building and one-half acre of land was purchased on March 27, 1925 by the First Congregational Church Association of Webster for $1.00 from Mr. and Mrs. Williams.
 Horace Whitney and Frank Kleinschmidt took responsibility for raising funds from throughout the community and rounding up volunteer workers to convert the storage shed into a community meeting house.
 The south side of the barn was closed in, windows were installed, a chimney built, a furnace installed, a kitchen installed, asphalt shingles covered the wood shingles, a new entrance and porch faced Webster Church Road, the vertical siding was replaced with clapboard siding and it was painted white.
+The building became known as “The Webster Community House.”

 Community House, 1925